RESTGroup/rstsr-ffi/rstsr-blis-ffi/readme.md

 ## Dynamic loading

-This crate supports dynamic loading by default.
+This crate supports dynamic loading.

-If you do not want to use dynamic loading, please disable default cargo features (`--no-default-features` when cargo build).
+If you want to use dynamic loading, please enable cargo feature `dynamic_loading` when cargo build.

 The dynamic loading will try to find proper library when your program initializes.
 - This crate will automatically detect proper libraries, if these libraries are in environmental path `LD_LIBRARY_PATH` (Linux) `DYLD_LIBRARY_PATH` (Mac OS), `PATH` (Windows).